A roadmap to reclaiming my attention and time

 The (non-copyleft) Free Software trap.

-There is no alternatives.
+There are no alternatives.

 Programmes and utilities I use